-Beginning from version 3.1.1 mnoGoSearch has nested categories support.
+Starting from version 3.1.1 mnoGoSearch supports nested categories.

-Categories are similar to the tag feature, but nested.
+Categories are similar to the tags, but nested.
 So you can have one category inside another and so on.

 there are up to 6 nested levels;

-every level occupies 2 hex or 36 base digits;
+every level occupies two hexadecimal or 36-base digits;

 the parameter for setting category is a

 (which means the root category) or up to 10 chars

 You can also set up symlinks, i.e. categories that are actually links to other categories.
 This is the role of the link database field.
 In the symlink, the last two characters should be @@.
 In example above Moto->BMW is a link to Auto->BMW.

 First notice that a category in the server table is set to be 11 characters long.
 This means you can use a valid character to keep track of the categories.
 If you are going to keep a category tree of any size, then I would suggest using the category editor from mnoGoSearch downloads page.